Yorkshire Food Farming & Rural Network

 Each group will be a point of contact providing feedback to Defra on the impact of local emergencies – such as flooding – so that the right kind of assistance can be provided to keep businesses running.

-The below link demonstrates how the Yorkshire Food, Farming & Rural Support Network works with the countrywide networks.
+The article below demonstrates how the Yorkshire Food, Farming & Rural Support Network works with the countrywide networks.

 The Yorkshire Food, Farming and Rural Support Network was successful in its bid to join the new national Network.